vijaykriishna/dagger/hilt/flags.md

 @IntoSet
 @FragmentGetContextFix.DisableFragmentGetContextFix
   static Boolean provideDisableFragmentGetContextFix() {
-    return // true or false depending on some rollout logic for your app }
+    // Return true or false depending on some rollout logic for your app
+    // True is the default value if unset.
+Use false to use the fixed behavior.
  }
+}
 ```

+This flag used to be paired with a compiler option flag
+`dagger.hilt.android.useFragmentGetContextFix`, however, as of Dagger 2.40 this
+compiler option has now been removed and this behavior is only controlled via
+the runtime flag.